2026-03-01

 Self-Hosted vs. GitHub-Hosted Runners

-Our decision: Hybrid.
-GitHub-hosted larger runners for most workloads, self-hosted runners in our VPC for jobs that need private network access (integration tests against staging databases, deployments to private ECS clusters).
-We use ephemeral self-hosted runners on ECS Fargate to avoid the stale-environment problem.
+Recommended approach: Hybrid.
+GitHub-hosted larger runners for most workloads, self-hosted runners in a private VPC for jobs that need private network access (integration tests against staging databases, deployments to private ECS clusters).
+Ephemeral self-hosted runners on ECS Fargate avoid the stale-environment problem.

 Implementation Deep Dive